Optimal Policies for Convex Symmetric Stochastic Dynamic Teams and their Mean-field Limit

-Assume $P_{n}$ is a strategic measure for DM$^{i}$ induced by a randomized policy converging weakly to $P$.
-We need to show that conditions (i) or (ii) leads to closedness of the set of strategic measures (see \eqref{eq:eq18}) induced by $P_{n}$.
-If Assumption \ref{assump:a4.2} holds, then by lower semi-continuity property of $\phi_{i}$, and following from the discussion in the proof of \cite[Theorem 5.2]{yuksel2018general}, each coordinate of policy spaces corresponds to DM$^{i}$ at time $t$ is closed under the weak convergence topology.
+Assume $P_{n}$ is a policy for DM$^{i}$ induced by a randomized policy converging weakly to $P_\infty$.
+In fact, conditions (i) or (ii) leads to the closedness of the set of policies (see \eqref{eq:eq18}) induced by $P_{n}$.
+If Assumption \ref{assump:a4.2} holds, then by the discussion in the proof of \cite[Theorem 5.2]{yuksel2018general}, each coordinate of policy spaces corresponding to DM$^{i}$ acting through time is closed under the weak convergence topology.
 Also, if condition (ii) holds, then \cite[Theorem 5.6]{yuksel2018general} leads to the same conclusion.
-Hence, each coordinate of space of policies (corresponds to DM$^{i}$) is closed under the weak convergence topology (since each coordinate of the space of policies is finite product of space of policies for each DM at time instances $t=0,\dots,T-1$).
-Hence, following from (Step 2), there exists a subsequence $\{Q_{n}^{\omega}\}_{n \in \mathbb{I}}$ converges $\mathbb{P}$-almost surely weakly to $Q^{\omega}$ where $Q^{\omega}$ is induced by a randomized policy in the set of strategic measures satisfying \eqref{eq:eq18} and the limit policy is admissible and satisfies the required measurability/conditional independence constraints. \item [\textbf{(Step 4):}] Now, we show that the expected cost function under the induced policy of ${Q}^{\omega}$ is less than or equal to the expected cost achieved by $\limsup\limits_{n\rightarrow \infty}J_{T}^{n}(\underline{\tilde{\gamma}}_{T}^{*,n})$.
-Following from a similar argument of (Step 2) of the proof of Theorem \ref{the:mft}, \eqref{eq:star1} holds for some $\tilde{c}$ continuous in its last three arguments.
-We have
+Hence, each coordinate of space of policies (corresponding to DM$^{i}$) is closed under the weak convergence topology (since each coordinate of the space of policies is a finite product of space of policies for each DM at time instances $t=0,\dots,T-1$).
+Hence, following from (Step 2), there exists a subsequence $\{Q_{n}\}_{n \in \mathbb{I}}$ converges weakly to $Q$ ${P}$-almost surely where $Q$ is induced by a randomized policy in the set of policies satisfying \eqref{eq:eq18} and the limit policy is admissible and satisfies the required measurability/conditional independence constraints.